 As I’ve mentioned, it is best to place cooked meat and cooked food on the top shelf.
 This keeps it far away from the highly perishable raw meats and ingredients.

 You can keep cooked leftover pork in the fridge for about 2-3 days.
-It might last longer, but I tend to lean on the safer side of things.
+It might last longer, but I tend to lean on the safer side of things and cook pork only when needed to avoid leftovers.

 And again, your fridge should always run at a low, stable temperature.